Written by Sean McPheat |

 I believe the main problem for this is because most sales people still have a bit of the old Smile and Dial mentally.

-It is out of fear that sales people fail to properly qualify or identify the true decision maker.
+It is out of fear that sales people fail to properly qualify or identify the true decision maker and it should be a very important topic in any Telesales Training that you attend.

 As an example: